Microfabrication Research Facility

 The fee-for-use agreement provides users with access and expertise to assist in the completion of their intended task.
 Examples of equipment available include a Class 1000 Clean Room, a dicing saw, lapping machine, wire-bonder, sputtering machine / evaporator, parylene coater, fume hoods and other key laboratory equipment.
 In general, the cost includes general Microfabrication lab usage fees in addition to modest fees for each piece of equipment utilized- consumables (such as lab solvents, photoresists, lapping slurries, dicing blades, parylene, and copper pellets) are included in the general user fees.
 Specialty consumables would be subject to additional charges.

-For more information, please contact Dr. Jeremy Brown or Shane Grant, Project Manager, directly.
+For more information, please contact Dr. Jeremy Brown or Deborah Wright, Project Manager, directly.

 Dr. Jeremy Brown: email@example.com or (902) 473-1515